sawers-rellan-labs/targseq/README.md

 # Targetseq
-Bzea target sequencing of HOC1 and nitroge genes
+Bzea target sequencing of HPC1 and nitrogen genes